EE5110-Sensing-Perception/WAVE-ROVER-Controller/README.md

 # Wave Rover Controller

-This is a ROS 2 driver for Waveshare Wave Rover.
+ROS 2 driver for the Waveshare Wave Rover.
-This repo is forked from https://github.com/antlassagne/ros2-wave-rover/tree/main.
-The main adjustments are:
+Forked from [antlassagne/ros2-wave-rover](https://github.com/antlassagne/ros2-wave-rover), with key updates:

-- Updates for UART comms
+- Updated UART communication
-- Added Keyboard controls
+- Added keyboard and joypad control support
+- Improved debugging and error handling

-Should work with other waveshare robots based on JSON / UART communication (Offroad UGV, etc.)
+This package should also work with other Waveshare robots using JSON/UART communication (Offroad UGV, etc.).

 ![Wave Rover Robot](images/wave-rover-1.jpg)

+---

 ## Features

-- **ROS2 Integration**: Subscribes to `/cmd_vel` topic and converts geometry_msgs/Twist commands to motor control
+- **ROS2 Integration**: Subscribes to `/cmd_vel` and converts `geometry_msgs/Twist` commands to motor control.
-- **UART Communication**: JSON-based protocol for reliable serial communication with the robot
+- **UART Communication**: JSON-based protocol with the robot’s ESP32.
-- **Optional Joypad Support**: Built-in joystick controller for manual operation (not tested)
+- **Keyboard & Joypad Support**: Manual control from a remote PC or onboard joystick.
-- **OLED Display Control**: Send messages and status information to the robot's OLED display
+- **OLED Display Control**: Display messages and status on the robot’s OLED.
-- **WiFi Management**: Configure robot's WiFi hotspot and scanning capabilities
+- **WiFi Management**: Configure the robot’s hotspot and scan networks.
-- **Emergency Stop**: Safety mechanism for immediate robot halt
+- **Emergency Stop**: Safety mechanism for immediate halt.
-- **Multi-threaded Architecture**: Separate threads for ROS2 execution and UART communication
+- **Multi-threaded Architecture**: Separate threads for ROS2 execution and UART communication.
-- **Configurable Parameters**: Adjustable speed scaling and UART device selection
+- **Configurable Parameters**: Adjustable speed scaling and UART device path.

+---

 ## Package Information